-We are living in truly unprecedented times as the whole country and many parts of the world take measures to combat coronavirus/COVID-19 .
-Please read our most recent COVID-19 guidance note here.
+We continue to live in unprecedented times as the whole country and many parts of the world take measures to combat coronavirus/COVID-19 .
+Please read our most recent COVID-19 guidance note (July 9) here.

 The way we go about our everyday life has changed dramatically in the space of just a few months with various societal measures in place across the United Kingdom.

-Please read the latest update from the Scottish Government – Scotland’s route map through and out of the crisis – here.
+Please read the latest update (July 9) from the Scottish Government, Coronavirus (COVID-19) Phase 3: staying safe and protecting others – here.

-Sport has come to a virtual standstill and many people, including within the squash community, are looking at ways to keep themselves mentally and physically active during this time.
+Some sports remain at a virtual standstill and many people, including within the squash community, are looking at ways to keep themselves mentally and physically active ahead of the much anticipated return to court (tbc).

 It’s important for all of us maintain and keep a close eye on our mental health.